 OU history professor Arrell Gibson’s dedication was such that he administered an oral exam to a master’s degree candidate from his hospital bed on the day he died.

 “It wasn’t hard to get acquainted with Arrell; busy as he was teaching and writing, he was no bookworm.
 He went up and down the little country lane making friends with everyone." - F. Grover Fulkerson, 1989

 Dr. Arrell Morgan Gibson was born in Kansas and served in the U.S. Navy during World War II before attending the University of Oklahoma to study under the legendary historian and teacher Dr. Edward Everett Dale.
-Gibson began his professional career at Phillips University in Enid as a professor and Director of Graduate Studies before he was invited to join the OU faculty in 1957.
+Gibson began his professional career at Phillips University (now Northern Oklahoma College) in Enid as a professor and Director of Graduate Studies before he was invited to join the OU faculty in 1957.